bonitasoft/bonita-doc/md/single-sign-on-with-cas.md

 To configure Bonita Engine for CAS:

-1. If you do not already have it, download the Subscription edition deploy zip from the customer portal.
+1. If you do not already have it, download the Subscription edition Wildfly bundle from the customer portal.
 2. Add the CAS module.
-To do this, copy `BonitaSubscription-x.x.x-deploy/cas-x.x.x-module/org` to `WILDFLY_HOME/server/modules` to merge the CAS module with the existing modules.
+To do this, copy `BonitaSubscription-x.x.x-wildfly/tools/cas-x.x.x-module/org` to `WILDFLY_HOME/server/modules` to merge the CAS module with the existing modules.
 3. Make the CAS module global so that it can be used by any application.
 To do this, edit `WILDFLY_HOME/setup/wildfly-templates/standalone.xml` and change the definition of the `ee` subsystem to the following:

 ```xml